ttugates/Installer/readme.md

 - Able to store and load Dlls/Assemblies in single EXE file as embeded resource

 Ultimately this provides a simple solution for updating and maintiaining code I have written.
-The process of Releaasing an update is as simple as opening the GitHub site and clicking create release.
-Updating the Assembly version of the project in VS, building and dragging and dropping the exe to GitHub and editing the Tag to reflect the version.

-I do not necessarily have to store thge source code in a public GitHub which is nice.
+The process of releasing an update is as simple as:
+- Opening the GitHub site and clicking create release.
+- Updating the Assembly version of the project in VS
+- Building, dragging and dropping the exe to GitHub
+- And editing the Tag to reflect the version.

 # TODOs:
   - Address "this program may not have uninstalled properly" message